JupiterOne/graph-lastpass/docs/jupiterone.md

    data, keep it safe!

 ### In JupiterOne

-TODO: List specific actions that must be taken in JupiterOne.
-Many of the following steps will be reusable; take care to be sure they remain accurate.

 1. From the top navigation of the J1 Search homepage, select **Integrations**.
 2. Scroll to the **{{provider}}** integration tile and click it.